OPM/ResInsight/Documentation/UsersGuide/GettingStarted.md

 ### User interface overview

-The main area of the application can contain several docking windows.
+The application has a main area and several docking windows.
 The different docking windows can be managed from the **Windows** menu or directly using the local menu bar of the docking window.

 - **Project Tree** - contains all application objects in a tree structure.